patternfetch Stock candlestick pattern API

 Request in, candlesticks + base rate out.

 A real /v1/brief shape for Apple on the daily.
-Note the two figures in evidence: hitRate (went the pattern's way) and dist.winRate (actually closed up).
+Note the figures in evidence: hitRate (went the pattern's way), dist.winRate (actually closed up) — and lift.baseline, which is what the market does without the candle.
+The last one is what makes the first two readable.

 Request